meditationstuff/protocol_1/index.md

 * (a) "Apparentness" and/compared with the (b) immediate or direct or apparent or seeming phenomenological basis of that inference
 * (a) Knowing and/compared with the (b) immediate or direct or apparent or seeming phenomenological basis of that inference

 You can probably get a taste of all this anytime, but you might find this “works” "better" when “not much left to do,” little layering left, and so on.
+But also can be helpful to explore a bit or a lot if things are stuck in some way.
+Ok to try front-loading, at best will have safely temporarily diminishing returns, but can jam in its own way, too, so be careful, etc. Ordering, ordering, ordering, etc.

-None of this has to be perfect or necessarily even particularly exhaustive.
+None of this has to be perfect or necessarily even particularly exhaustive (as such / in itself / or/&#8203;and whatever).
 Just play with it, experiment with it, as you get stuck or it calls to you or you fall into it.

 [<a href="#109a7h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]

 # <span id="110"></span><a id="theory" href="#theory">theory:</a>